Formula Won Labs

 Here is the practical priority list:

 The businesses that take these steps will increasingly capture the leads that AI search directs.
-The ones that wait will find themselves competing for a shrinking pool of traditional search clicks.
-For local businesses in competitive markets like Houston, the window to build this infrastructure is now.
+For local businesses in competitive markets like Houston, the businesses that appear in AI answers six months from now are the ones doing this work today.

 Frequently asked questions